Cost-Effective Conceptual Design Using Taxonomies: Experiments

-{\bf Effectiveness Metric}: All queries in our query workloads have one or two relevant answers, thus, we measure the effectiveness of answering queries over a dataset using Precision at 3 ($p@3$) and mean reciprocal rank (MRR) \cite{IRBook}.
-Since our theory is more focus on preicision metric, we will mainly discuss the results based on $p@3$.
-However, the results of both $p@3$ and MRR generally follow similar trends.
-We measures the statistical significance of our results using the paired-$t$-test at a significant level of 0.05.
+Because all queries in our query workloads have one or two relevant answers, we measure the ranking quality of answering queries over a dataset using mean reciprocal rank (MRR) \cite{IRBook}.
+MRR is an inverse of the rank of the first relevant answer in the returned list of answers.
+MRR is used to measure the effectiveness of results for queries that have a small number of relevant answers \cite{IRBook}.
+Since most queries in our query workload have a single relevant answer, MRR is an appropriate metric to measure the effectiveness of their results.